nicklafferty/craftycody/content/life/south-padre-island-tx.md

 ![](/uploads/pxl_20220911_002550820.jpg)

 This [crop tank](https://amzn.to/3QLe5ia) was another Amazon find a while ago, but I'm constantly wearing it.
 It's perfect for the gym but comes in so many colors you could wear it every day for different stuff.
 It hugs you at the bottom so the fabric bunches some to create a unique silhouette that pairs well with tight yoga pants.
 I got a medium in army green, but would probably go with a small next time.
+Also, please ignore that my husband and I are wearing similarly colored shirts.
+This was not planned but happens too often.

+Until next time, South Padre!